ereznewman/dvdrental-sql-project/README.md

 # dvdrental-sql-project
+(This project uses the publicly available **dvdrental** sample PostgreSQL database.
+You can find it by searching “dvdrental sample database”)

 **SQL-based analysis of the dvdrental database, exploring customer behavior, film popularity, and store performance.**

 This project showcases a set of structured SQL queries written against the classic `dvdrental` PostgreSQL sample database.
 The goal is to demonstrate practical SQL skills through realistic data scenarios, including: